BD2KGenomics/dcc-metadata-indexer/README.md

     python -m SimpleHTTPServer 8000

+### CORS

+You may need to do the following to get cross-site scripting working:  http://www.oodlestechnologies.com/blogs/How-to-solve-No-Access-Control-Allow-Origin-with-elastic-search

 ## Data Types

 We support the following types.
 First and foremost, the types below are just intended